googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 - `google/cloud/${library}/README.md`
 - `google/cloud/${library}/quickstart/README.md`
 - `google/cloud/${library}/doc/main.dox`
+- `google/cloud/${library}/doc/options.dox`

 The Cloud documentation links (`cloud.google.com/*/docs/*`) in these files are not always valid.
 Find the correct urls and update the links.

-## Update the root files
+## Edit the top-level CHANGELOG file

-Manually edit the following files:

-- `BUILD.bazel` to reference the new targets in `//google/cloud/${library}`.
+Announce the new library in the CHANGELOG for the next release.
-  Initially prefix your targets with `:experimental-`.

 ## Fix formatting nits